nononovak/otwadvent2019-ctfwriteup/day16_musical_stegano.md

 7.9375 55   44   5    44   False      True       [28, 40]             [38, 62]             [28]                 [38, 62]
 ```

-This is a lot of data and tells us a little bit about the sturcture of the music, but aside from that I couldn't identify anything I could translate to a flag.
+This is a lot of data and tells us a little bit about the structure of the music, but aside from that I couldn't identify anything that would translate to a flag.

-So after staring for a while, I instead decided to look at the 40 measures of music side by side.
+So, after staring for a while, I instead decided to look at the 40 measures of music side by side since they appeared to be very similar.

 ```
 # ./solver.py